10up/gutenberg-best-practices/reference/03-Blocks/block-supports.md

 # Block Supports

-Block Supports is the API that allows a block to declare support for certain features.
+The Block Supports API allows a block to opt in or out of certain core features.
+These features come with

 Opting into any of these features will register additional attributes on the block and provide the UI to manipulate that attribute.